A social science centre engaged in major issues facing contemporary India and South Asia in an era of globalization

 Through its numerous collaborations (programmes) with Indian and European partners in the field of Social and Human Sciences, the CSH strengthens academic links between these two regions of the world and fulfils the function of scientific cooperation.

-Through different types of events, the CSH gives the opportunity to its researchers to share the fruits of their work, to compare them with those of Indian and South Asian institutions and also to disseminate research beyond academic circles, working on topics that are relevant for economic agents and political decision-makers (planners, senior officials, diplomats, et al.)
+Through different types of events, the CSH gives opportunities to its researchers to share the fruits of their work, to compare them with those of Indian and South Asian institutions and also to disseminate research beyond academic circles, working on topics that are relevant for economic agents and political decision-makers (planners, senior officials, diplomats, et al.)